 - Following consultation on the appropriate UK framework for short selling, and a further targeted consultation on removal from scope of the sovereign debt and credit default swaps aspects of the regime, the Short Selling Regulations 2025 (SSRs) were made on 13 January 2025.
 The proposed UK regime replacing will diverge from the EU SSR.
-Key elements of the SSRs include: - Publication by FCA of anonymised aggregated net short positions, replacing the requirement for firms to publicly disclose net short positions above 0.5%; - No restrictions on uncovered short selling of sovereign debt or sovereign CDS, and no sovereign debt notification requirements; - FCA will make rules on notification of net short positions; - FCA rulemaking power to exempt market-making and stabilisation activities (i.e. the FCA can replace the the market maker exemption in the UK SSR); - FCA must publish a statement of policy on how it will use its emergency intervention powers; and - UK SSR equivalence regime replaced with a new 'designation' regime. - The SSRs partly entered into force (Regs 1-6, 8, 9 and 11) to enable designation of activities (see below) and the FCA to make rules.
+Key elements of the SSRs include: - Publication by FCA of anonymised aggregated net short positions, replacing the requirement for firms to publicly disclose net short positions above 0.5%; - No restrictions on uncovered short selling of sovereign debt or sovereign CDS, and no sovereign debt notification requirements; - FCA will make rules on notification of net short positions; - FCA rulemaking power to exempt market-making and stabilisation activities (i.e. the FCA can replace the market maker exemption in the UK SSR); - FCA must publish a statement of policy on how it will use its emergency intervention powers; and - UK SSR equivalence regime replaced with a new 'designation' regime. - The SSRs partly entered into force on 14 January 2025 (Regs 1-6, 8, 9 and 11) to enable designation of activities (see below) and the FCA to make rules.
 The remainder of the SSRs will take enter into force on the date of revocation of the UK SSR and related EU-derived legislation, in tandem with entry into application of the new FCA rules. - As noted above, the SSRs include empowerments for the FCA to specify the firm-facing short selling requirements in its Handbook.
 The reformed UK short selling regime will be implemented via the new Designated Activities Regime (DAR) introduced under FSMA 2023.
 The DAR provides a enables certain 'designated' financial activities to be regulated whether or not the actor is authorised by the FCA to conduct regulated activities.
-The activities designated in the UK SSR are (i) entering into a short sale of an admitted share; and (ii) Entering into any transaction other than a short sale of an admitted share, where an effect of the transaction is to confer a financial advantage on the person entering into that transaction in the event of a decrease in the price or value of an admitted share. - The FCA is expected to consult on relevant rule changes in 2025.
-More detail on timing is likely to be included in HM Treasury and FCA announcements and/or in the next iteration of the Regulatory Initiatives Grid, which is expected in Q2 2025.
+The activities designated in the UK SSR are (i) entering into a short sale of an admitted share; and (ii) Entering into any transaction other than a short sale of an admitted share, where an effect of the transaction is to confer a financial advantage on the person entering into that transaction in the event of a decrease in the price or value of an admitted share. - The April 2025 Regulatory Initiatives Grid stated that the FCA planned to publish a consultation paper, draft rules, and a draft statement of policy on the use of its emergency intervention powers in Q3 2025.
+The FCA proposes to publish finalised rules In H2 2026